 The University of Wisconsin and Nicaplast

 Nicaragua is a beautiful country, both in the landscape with active volcanoes, beautiful beaches and exotic jungle habitats and its cultural traditions.
 Because of the great diversity of terrain, travel for many families is prohibitive and some rely on visiting medical groups to assist with treatment of specialized medical needs.
-Our mission is two-fold: 1) to provide assistance with plastic surgical treatment within the overburdened Nicaraguan health care system and; 2) to stimulate an educational exchange of ideas between multilingual and multicultural health systems, within the specialty of plastic surgery.
+Our mission is two-fold: 1) to provide assistance with plastic surgical treatment within Nicaraguan health care system and; 2) to stimulate an educational exchange of ideas between multilingual and multicultural health systems, within the specialty of plastic surgery.